 13. Stay with locals

-Staying with locals through Couchsurfing or Airbnb can save you money and give you a more immersive experience in a place.
+Staying in hostels locals can save you money and give you a more immersive experience in a place.
 Many locals are willing to show you around, introduce you to their friends, and give you insider tips on where to go and what to do.

 14. Bring your own snacks